 Institute for Humane Studies Speaker Series

-Trevor Burrus is a legal associate at the Cato Institute’s Center for Constitutional Studies.
+Trevor Burrus is a research fellow at the Cato Institute’s Center for Constitutional Studies.
 His research interests include constitutional law, civil and criminal law, legal and political philosophy, and legal history.
-His work has appeared in the Vermont Law Review, the Syracuse Law Review, the Jurist, as well as the Washington Times,Huffington Post, the Daily Caller, Harvard Journal of Law and Public Policy, and USA Today.
+His work has appeared in the Vermont Law Review, the Syracuse Law Review, the Harvard Journal of Law and Public Policy, the Albany Law Review, the Jurist, as well as the Washington Times,Huffington Post, the Daily Caller, USA Today, and other popular publications.
 He holds a BA in Philosophy from the University of Colorado at Boulder and a JD from the University of Denver Sturm College of Law.